-- (2) A central counterparty- - (a) may impose additional requirements to ensure that its clearing members have the capacity to act for indirect clearing clients; - (b) must publically disclose the prices and fees of each service provided separately, including discounts and rebates and the conditions to benefit from those reductions, as well as its policies on any available discounts: - (c) must identify dependencies between clearing members and indirect clearing clients that might affect the central counterparty; - (d) must identify indirect clearing clients- - (i) responsible for a significant proportion of transactions processed by the central counterparty; and - (ii) whose transaction volumes or values are large relative to the capacity of the clearing member through which they access the central counterparty, in order to manage the risks arising from these transactions;
+(2) A central counterparty-

+(a) may impose additional requirements to ensure that its clearing members have the capacity to act for indirect clearing clients;

+- (b) must publically disclose the prices and fees of each service provided separately, including discounts and rebates and the conditions to benefit from those reductions, as well as its policies on any available discounts; - (c) must monitor compliance with its participation requirements on an ongoing basis; - (d) must conduct a review of compliance with the participation requirements by its clearing members on at least an annual basis; - (e) must identify dependencies between clearing members and indirect clearing clients that might affect the central counterparty; - (f) must identify indirect clearing clients- - (i) responsible for a significant proportion of transactions processed by the central counterparty; and - (ii) whose transaction volumes or values are large relative to the capacity of the clearing member through which they access the central counterparty, in order to manage the risks arising from these transactions;

-- (e) must establish concentration limits on exposures to indirect clearing clients, where appropriate; - (f) must review risks arising from tiered participation arrangements on a monthly basis and must take mitigating action when appropriate; and - (g) must, where a clearing member's default would leave the central counterparty with a potential credit exposure related to an indirect clearing client's positions, ensure it understands and manages the exposure it would face.
+- (g) must establish concentration limits on exposures to indirect clearing clients, where appropriate; - (h) must review risks arising from tiered participation arrangements on a monthly basis and must take mitigating action when appropriate; and - (i) must where a clearing member's default would leave the central counterparty with a potential credit exposure related to an indirect clearing client's positions, the central counterparty must ensure it understands and manages the exposure it would face.

-11. Governance
+14. Governance